RCastTX/BellaBeatsCaseStudy.github.io/README.md

     ActivityDate
 ```
 **2nd Step:**
-Used the *ROUND* function to round all decimals to the second decimal place for cleaner tables.
+I used the *ROUND* function to round all decimals to the second decimal place for cleaner tables.
 I only had 3 tables that needed to be cleaned this way; dailyActiviy, minuteCaloriesNarrow, and weightLogInfo
 ```sql
 #Query for dailyActivity table
 SELECT